MOBIEGMOBIEG

 • It reduces the risk of HIV infection, but there is still a 40% chance that circumcised men can get HIV.

-• Lower risk of STI’s and diseases.
+• Lower risk of STIs and diseases.

-• It provides health benefits for sexual partners – Medical male circumcision (MMC) is suitable for a women’s health.
+• It provides health benefits for sexual partners – Medical male circumcision (MMC) is suitable for a woman’s health.
 It reduces her risk of cervical cancer by removing the human papillomavirus carried in the foreskin.

 What male circumcision doesn’t do

 Male circumcision does not prevent pregnancy.
-It also does not prevent STD’s.
-Therefore circumcised men should still use a condom every time they have sex.
+It also does not prevent STDs.
+Therefore, circumcised men should still use a condom every time they have sex.
 Keep to one sexual partner.
 Test for HIV to know your status so that you can make the best decision for your health.

 Male circumcision does not benefit the partner of an HIV-positive man.